tips for dealing with pet neck and back pain

 If their neck hurts they may not eat well, finding it too painful to lower their head to the food bowl.
 More severe cases of neck pain may cause a dog to limp on a forelimb as pain shoots from their neck to their leg.
 Less frequently, but more seriously, affected dogs can show neurologic signs with weakness or paralysis.

 So if you suspect that your dog is suffering from neck or back pain, what should you do?
 Take him to your veterinarian as soon as possible.
 Most cases can be managed with anti-inflammatories and strictly enforced rest.
 Rarely, some dogs will require surgery to alleviate the pain or neurologic symptoms.
-Thankfully, Petplan pet insurance covers this, along with all other hereditary and chronic conditions.
+Thankfully, Petplan pet health insurance covers this, along with other hereditary and chronic conditions.

 You can take some proactive steps to help prevent neck and back pain.
 The number one thing a pet owner can do, especially in an "at risk" breed, is to make sure that dog stays lean and fit – no fat bellies to put extra stress on a long back.
 You can’t stop disc disease from occurring – that is likely decided by genetics - but you can help to minimize the external strains on your dog’s back.